The Bible makes some astounding promises about prayer. And few are more so than Jesus’s unblushing statements in Matthew 7:7–8

 But that works both ways when it comes to answering our prayers.
 Because as every parent knows from experience, a good father doesn’t always say yes to his child’s request.
 It’s true that he withholds no good thing (Psalm 84:11).
 But it’s also true that we don’t always ask for what’s good.
 Using Jesus’s analogy, do we not all know that children sometimes ask for things that they wouldn’t ask for if they knew better?
 What do you do in such cases?
 Answer: you say no—not because you don’t love your child, but because you do!

 Have we not all had the experience of looking back and thinking, “I’m so glad God didn’t give me what I was asking for back then!
 I didn’t know what I was talking about.”
-The country singer Garth Brooks once had a song that said “Sometimes I thank God for unanswered prayers.”
+In the words of country singer Garth Brooks, “Sometimes I thank God for unanswered prayers.”

 We should be thankful that God is not an unthinking, uncaring vending machine that just spits out the drink based on whatever button we happen to push.
 Because sometimes we accidentally push the wrong button.
 Haven’t we all done this?
-We meant to push Coke and accidentally hit Diet Coke.
-The machine doesn’t care; it just spits out Diet Coke because it neither knows nor cares what you really wanted, it just knows what you pushed.
+We meant to push Coke and accidentally hit Dr. Pepper.
+The machine doesn’t care; it just spits out Dr. Pepper because it neither knows nor cares what you really wanted, it just knows what you pushed.

 At the end of the day, the Christian who prays is a winner no matter what.
-Your prayer is either going to be answered fairly quickly–clearly a win.
-If not, you either get to examine yourself and find that your faith is weak or your motives are impure and then you get to repent–also a win.
-Or you get the chance to learn persistence–also a win.
-Or you get to conclude that your loving Father must have something even better for you than the thing you asked for–and that’s a win, too.
+Your prayer may be answered fairly quickly (clearly a win).
+If it’s not, then you get a chance to repent of weak faith or impure motives (also a win), or you get a chance to learn persistence (also a win), or you realize that your loving Father must have something even better for you than what you asked for (also a win).

 Jesus wants to encourage us to pray.
 And what better encouragement could we ask for than to realize that we can’t lose.